 Full-time Teaching Assistants carry a stipend and health insurance, and are accompanied by full tuition scholarships.
 Any other required fees are to be paid by the Assistant.
 Required texts for subjects to which an Assistant is assigned are normally provided by the department.
 It is occasionally possible to arrange part-time Teaching Assistantships, when suitable teaching assignments are available.

 Academic credit for teaching is obtained by registering for 6.981, Teaching Electrical Engineering and Computer Science.
 Registration under this number is limited to 24 units per term for a full-time Teaching Assistant.
-A maximum of 24 units of teaching credit may be used toward the Master’s degree and 72 units may be used toward the Engineer’s degree; 12 units will suffice to satisfy the teaching requirement of the doctoral program.
+A maximum of 24 units of teaching credit may be used toward the Master’s degree and 72 units may be used toward the Engineer’s degree; a half-time TA equalling or 12 units will satisfy the teaching requirement of the doctoral program.
 Full-time Teaching Assistants may also register for 27 additional units of classroom and laboratory subjects and thesis, a limit that is strictly enforced.
-(MEng students may register for 12 units of thesis along with TA credit and 12 units of thesis.)
+(MEng students may register for 12 units of thesis along with TA credit).
 Teaching Assistants must not be registered for the subject to which they are assigned as a TA.

 A Teaching Assistant usually finds that his or her teaching duties and studies leave no time for other employment.
-If, for some compelling reason, it is necessary to consider an additional obligation, explicit permission must be obtained in advance from the Assistant's course supervisor and graduate counselor, the Department Graduate Office, and the Department's Education Officer.
+If, for some compelling reason, it is necessary to consider an additional obligation, explicit permission must be obtained in advance from the Department's Education Officer.